 The ecologist Aldo Leopold once wrote that, “the first rule of intelligent tinkering is to keep all the pieces.”
 When it comes to North America’s wild salmon systems, so many pieces have been lost.
 We’ve dammed and polluted rivers, overfished and paved prime habitat.
 In the Skeena one finds a different story.
-While warming oceans and rivers have Skeena salmon and steelhead in the crosshairs, here in the Northwest corner of British Columbia, habitat remains relatively healthy and wild salmon continue to be an integral part of the system – not only for wildlife, but also human communities – some of which have existed in place for thousands of years.
+While warming oceans and rivers have Skeena salmon and steelhead in the crosshairs, here in the Northwest corner of British Columbia, habitat is fairing better than many places and wild salmon continue to be an integral part of the system – not only for wildlife, but also human communities – some of which have existed in place for thousands of years.
 There are challenges to be sure.
-But here in the Skeena may be our best chance to figure out how people and salmon can co-exist.
+But the Skeena may be our best chance to figure out how people and salmon can co-exist.

 Wild salmon are pure magic